 USA's longest-serving cannabis prisoner released after 31 years in prison

-Richard DeLisi, known as the longest-serving prisoner in the United States for a non-violent crime related to the cannabis, was released yesterday from South Bay prison in Florida.
+Richard DeLisi, known as the longest-serving prisoner in the United States for a non-violent crime related to the Cannabis, was released yesterday from South Bay prison in Florida.

 In 1989, he and his brother, Ted Delisi, were sentenced to 90 years in prison: 30 years for cannabis trafficking, 30 for conspiracy to traffic and a further 30 for racketeering, well beyond the recommendations of judicial guidelines.
 His brother was released in 2014 after appealing the conspiracy conviction.